-- (a) IN GENERAL.-Subject to subsection (b), the import relief that the President provides under section 322(b) may not be in effect for more than 2 years. - (b) EXTENSION.-
+(a) IN GENERAL.-Subject to subsection (b), the import relief that the President provides under section 322(b) may not be in effect for more than 2 years.

+(b) Extension.-
-- (1) In General.-Subject to paragraph (2), the President may extend the effective period of any import relief provided under this subtitle for a period of not more than 1 year, if the President determines that- - the President determines that-

-(A) the import relief continues to be necessary to remedy or prevent serious damage and to facilitate adjustment by the domestic industry to import competition; and

-(B) there is evidence that the industry is making a positive adjustment to import competition.
+- (1) IN GENERAL.-Subject to paragraph (2), the President may extend the effective period of any import relief provided under this subtitle for a period of not more than 1 year, if the President determines that- - (A) the import relief continues to be necessary to remedy or prevent serious damage and to facilitate adjustment by the domestic industry to import competition; and - (B) there is evidence that the industry is making a positive adjustment to import competition.